This post may contain affiliate links. Please read our privacy policy.

 Instructions

 - Roast for about 25 minutes until tender and lightly browned on the bottom.
-Drizzle over the maple syrup and use a spatula to toss the squash with the syrup, and spread it back out on the baking sheet.
+Drizzle over the maple syrup, use a spatula to toss the squash with the syrup, and spread it back out on the baking sheet.
 Roast for another 10 or so minutes, until it is caramelized in spots and very tender.
 Serve hot or warm.